 Our property is still under construction, as it has not been used for horses prior to our acquisition in summer of 2019.

 We have approx. 40 acres in alfalfa, which we usually take two cuttings a year off and approx. 400 acres in grass mix for one cutting.
 Our horse set up is limited to 16 acres due to wet land easement restrictions.
 Nonetheless we have open fields for hacking and access to timber land for trail riding in the mountains.
-Besides our riding options right off our property, we trailer regularly during the year to Riverside State Park Equestrian Area in Spokane and to the Columbia River for beach riding.
+Besides our riding options right off our property, we trailer regularly during the year to Riverside State Park Equestrian Area in Spokane, to the Columbia River for beach riding and Rustlers Gulch in Deer Park..

 We are currently in the process of converting our steel building into an indoor riding arena, which will be finished 108' x 66' clear span with a 20' lean-to with stalls.
 In late fall 2021 we have started the process of carving out/filling our outdoor arenas.
 Our big outdoor arena with mountain view is 220' x 100' and can comfortably be used for dressage, jumping and driving.
 Our small outdoor arena behind the indoor arena will get finished as 140' x 85' and will be the ideal size for free movement. starting young horse and for setting up Dualactivation courses.